Letter from the Irish Gaelic Society

 1781 results with digital objects Show results with digital objects

-Letter from the Irish Gaelic Society
+Letter from 'The Irish Press'

 A letter from Aengus O'Daly, 'The Irish Press', to Fr.
 Senan Moynihan OFM Cap. enclosing copy prints of Tom Crean (1877-1938) and his widow and daughters.
 The prints were published in 'The Sunday Press' (15 July 1951).